junxit/us-congress-code/title-25/chapter-14/sec-788b.md

 ### References in Text

 Act of April 30, 1965, referred to in text, is act Apr.
 30, 1965, Pub.
 L. 89–16, 79 Stat.
 81, known as the Second Supplemental Appropriations Act, 1965.
 That portion of the act which appropriated the funds referred to was not classified to the Code.
-The Indian Claims Commission, referred to in text, terminated Sept.
-30, 1978.
-See Codification note set out under former section 70 et seq. of this title.

 ### Distribution of Certain Undistributed Judgment Funds Awarded to Creek Nation